WikiEducationFoundation/WikiEduDashboard/docs/frontend.md

 Utils include several different helpers for our application and two of them are worth an explanation.

 #### Router
 The [router.jsx](/app/assets/javascripts/utils/router.jsx) file contains an implementation of [React Router](https://github.com/rackt/react-router).
 Here we define handlers for different URL paths and structure a hierarchy that allows components to optionally wrap other components based on the URL.
-As of this writing the React Router library is undergoing some big restructuring for a 1.0 push but documentation for the current version [can be found here](http://rackt.github.io/react-router/).
+We currently use the older v3 of React Router, which keeps all the nested routes in one file.

 The Router component is the root of the entire React component tree, and is where the Redux store is defined and injected into the app.

 #### API
-The [api.js](/app/assets/javascripts/utils/api.js) file contains all AJAX requests for the application that connect back to the app server.
-Many methods are named according to their  purpose excepting the `fetch` and `modify` methods.
-These are written to be widely reused by `ServerActions` and require some extra hand-holding to ensure that the proper endpoint is reached.
+The [api.js](/app/assets/javascripts/utils/api.js) file contains many of the AJAX requests for the application that connect back to the app server.
+These AJAX requests are gradually being moved to the actions files.

 ## Yarn dependency management
 When dependencies need to be added or updated, do so using Yarn — for example, `yarn add <package_name>`.
 This will automatically update the yarn.lock file.